kgdunn/pid-book/design-analysis-experiments/design-analysis-experiments-exercises.rst

 	#.
 Estimate the main effects and interactions by hand.
 	#.
 Interpret any results from part 2.
 	#.
 Show that a least squares model for the full factorial agrees with the effects and interactions calculated by hand.
 	#.
 Approximately, at what conditions (given in real-world units), would you run the next experiment to improve conversion.
 Give your settings in coded units, then unscale and uncenter them to get real-world units.

 .. answer::
+	:fullinclude: no

 	#.
 A cube plot for the data from these 8 runs is: